beckitrue/VPN-Pritunl/README.md

     ansible-playbook -i "<ip>", pritunl-default-password.yml
     username and password will be in message log

 Login and set up databse after installation.
 Can't get the default password until you do.
+Here's a video of the whole process: https://youtu.be/Gf_cv_RQH1s

 Configuration documentation
 https://docs.pritunl.com/docs/configuration-5